 2. It has some unusual uses

-While it might be most famously recognised as the material used for iconic architecture and statues, marble has a few unique uses that may surprise you.
+While it might be most famously recognised as the material used for iconic architecture, statues or marble worktops, it has a few unique uses that may surprise you.
 A few of these uses are:

 - Whiting and pigment – Marble’s naturally white form is sometimes used to produce a product known as “whiting,” a white powder that is used as a pigment, brightener, and filler in paint, paper and other products.